AdobeDocs/analytics-platform.en/help/components/calc-metrics/cm-workflow/cm-stack-seg.md

 ## Stack filters {#stack-filter}

-1. Begin building a metric, as described in [Build metrics](/help/components/calc-metrics/cm-workflow/cm-build-metrics.md).
+1. Begin building a metric, as described in [Build calculated metrics](/help/components/calc-metrics/cm-workflow/cm-build-metrics.md).

 1. In the Definition canvas, drop the new filter next to the existing one: